Y3/4 (B): Who lives in Antarctica?

 Pupils who are secure will be able to:

-- Describe what lines of latitude and longitude are, giving an example.
+- Describe lines of latitude and longitude, giving an example.

-- Understand that the Northern and Southern Hemispheres experience seasons at different times.
+- Understand that the Northern and Southern Hemispheres have seasons at different times.

-- State that tourism and research are the two main reasons people visit Antarctica.
+- Describe tourism and research as the main reasons people visit Antarctica and list examples of research done there.

-- Describe equipment researchers might use and clothes they wear.
+- Describe the equipment and clothing researchers use in Antarctica.

 - State the outcome of Shackleton’s expedition.

-- Begin to recall the eight points of a compass, following at least four of them.
+- Plot four figure grid references where the vertical and horizontal lines meet and begin to recall the eight points of a compass, following at least four of them.

-- Recognise and describe features on their school grounds from an aerial map.
+- Use the zoom function on a digital map and recognise and describe features of the school grounds from an aerial map.

-- Draw a map of the route they take on an expedition.
+- Draw a map of the route taken on an expedition.

 - State one thing that went well on the expedition and one aspect that did not go as hoped.